CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Classifying data

-In computer programming, we can make use of different programming languages.
-A programming language is a particular set of rules for writing computer programs.
+.
 Any programming language will have different forms of data that we call **data types**.

 :::note
 A **data type** is a grouping of data with some particular properties.